 Locate contractors and go out for formal bids.
 As with any major home improvement, seeking at least three quotes is highly recommended.
-Read what Connecticut’s Attorney General recommends for people interested in going solar in the state.
+Read what Connecticut's Department of Consumer Protection recommends for people interested in going solar in the state.

 Permit, Incentive & Interconnection Approval: Absolutely required.
 These are big parts of why there is often a bit of time between contract signing, installation, and interconnection.
 The types and costs of permits vary by municipality, but your contractor will usually apply for them for you and build the fees into your overall system cost.
 In Connecticut, your contractor will also manage your incentive application process.